Inflect logo

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Hanover, as of September 2025.
-Businesses requiring dedicated cloud connections must establish private network links to the primary interconnection hub in Ashburn, Virginia.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within Hanover, as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure through network providers offering private connectivity to major interconnection hubs in Ashburn, VA, and Philadelphia, PA.

-Internet Exchange Points (IXPs): Public peering is limited in the immediate Hanover area.
-Most network peering is handled privately between carriers or by connecting to major exchanges in nearby hubs like Philadelphia or Ashburn.
+Internet Exchange Points (IXPs) Public peering is not a feature of the Hanover market.
+Most network peering is conducted privately between carriers or routed through major regional exchanges, primarily the Philadelphia Internet Exchange (PHLIX) or the extensive ecosystem in Ashburn.

 Power Analysis